By Amanda Awe, PharmD and Pharmacy Product Specialist

 In this new role, I get to use technology to solve problems for pharmacists.
 Our pharmacy solution – VPL TrajectRx, is a clinically-minded prescription shipping solution, tracking and compliance platform that was developed by and with specialty pharmacists in mind.
 By modernizing the prescription shipping process and thus increasing patient access to critical medications, TrajectRx is simultaneously improving the health of populations, improving the patient experience, reducing costs, improving the provider experience; all of which most healthcare economists refer to as the quad aim initiative.
 At the end of the day, I am partnering with other pharmacists, who like me, are choosing to apply their passion and skillset to improve patient care.

 In a recent employee spotlight published by TrellisRx, a specialty pharmacist described her role as the “unicorn job” of her dreams, and let me tell you, this resonated for me.

 If being a specialty pharmacist is a unicorn job, I’d go as far as to say that specialty pharmacy is a unicorn industry, and VPL is on a mission to make that industry even better.

 If shipping medications is a part of your workflow, TrajectRx can help.
 For additional information, check out our webinar: Modernize Your Prescription Delivery and read our Kettering Health success story.

 Interested in seeing our pharmacy solution in action?
-Fill out the form below and we’ll be in touch shortly after.
+Schedule a demo and we’ll be in touch shortly after.